Credit360 Credit Repair Services logo

 Credit360's core service is analyzing and disputing inaccurate, unverifiable, or outdated negative items across all three major credit bureaus — Equifax, TransUnion, and Experian.
 Their dispute methodology uses Metro 2 compliance standards, factual disputing, and FCRA-based challenges.
 Negative items they handle include third-party collections, debt buyer collections, medical collections, charge-offs, broken leases, repossessions, foreclosures, bankruptcies, civil judgments, and identity theft or fraudulent account entries.
 Bureau audits are conducted on a 45-day cycle.
 A separate business credit structuring service is also offered to business owners seeking to establish or improve commercial credit profiles.

 Credit360's most notable differentiator is its pay-per-deletion pricing structure.
 Instead of charging monthly subscription fees, clients pay a one-time $360 Program Audit Fee (payable in two installments of $180) and then per-item deletion fees only after results are verified: $50 per collection or charge-off removal per bureau, $75 per repossession or child support item, and $100 per judgment, bankruptcy, or foreclosure — each charged on a per-bureau basis.
 This structure directly ties compensation to measurable outcomes.
 The company reports that 90% of its business comes from referrals, and it carries a 4.8/5 rating across 350+ Google reviews and 1,097+ SoTellUs reviews.
-A 100% money-back guarantee is offered, and clients can earn $25 service credits per social media testimonial (up to two per invoice) or per referral.
+A provider-stated refund term is offered, and clients can earn $25 service credits per social media testimonial (up to two per invoice) or per referral.

 Credit360's pay-for-results model is a genuine structural advantage in an industry where monthly-fee firms often collect payment regardless of outcomes.
 However, prospective clients should carefully estimate potential total costs: a client with ten negative items spread across two or three bureaus could face deletion fees well above the initial audit fee.
 The company is not BBB accredited, and its Trustpilot profile shows a 1.7/5 average — though based on only 19 reviews, making it statistically weak.
-The full terms of the money-back guarantee are not publicly disclosed and require direct inquiry.
+The full terms of the listed refund term are not publicly disclosed and require direct inquiry.
 Credit360 is a strong fit for consumers with specific, disputable negative items who prefer paying for results, but is not a nonprofit counseling resource and does not offer debt management plans or formal financial advisory services.\n\nIn the broader ecosystem of credit repair services, consumers have multiple paths to improving their credit.
 Professional credit repair companies can dispute inaccurate items with all three bureaus, while credit monitoring services provide ongoing alerts about changes to your reports.
 For those building credit from scratch, secured credit cards and credit builder loans offer structured approaches.
 Consumers dealing with overwhelming debt may benefit from debt consolidation loans to simplify payments, or credit counseling through nonprofit agencies for personalized budgeting guidance.
 Consumers who successfully repair their credit often find better rates on installment loans, secured credit cards, and other financial products.

 Services & Features